safer-r/saferGG/README.md

 	1) Open the cute_little_functions.docx or cute_little_functions.R file.

 	2) In the R/RStudio console, type the name of the function without brackets.
 Example : fun_object_info

+WHAT'S NEW IN v1.2

+1) Debugging code added in each function to work on the argument values

+2) examples_alone.txt file added to facilitate the use of examples